derekscode/angular2-quickstart-vscode/readme.md

 # angular2-quickstart-vscode
 Quick start boilerplate code for Angular 2 app using Visual Studio Code.

+https://github.com/angular/quickstart - Might want to use the readme.md here to adjust my readme.
+Or possibly use this quickstart project instead of this current one.
+Only thing is, it might not have the right files for VSCode.

 **How to create a new repo using this as a boilerplate** (http://stackoverflow.com/questions/10963878/how-do-you-fork-your-own-project-on-github)